gblancogarcia/GBInfiniteScrollView/README.md

 - (id)initWithFrame:(CGRect)frame views:(NSMutableArray *)views;
 ```

-Also available the following constructors:
+There are also available the following constructors:

 ```objective-c
 // A convenience constructor that initializes the GBInfiniteLoopScrollView with the array of UIViews and the automatic scroll flag.
 - (id)initWithFrame:(CGRect)frame views:(NSMutableArray *)views autoScroll:(BOOL)autoScroll;